-First, invest in balanced chicken food to make sure your hens have a balanced diet.
+First, invest in balanced chicken food to make sure your hens have proper nutrition.
 Make sure the chicken food has at least 16% of protein and enough vitamins and minerals.
-This will ensure both hens and egg production are healthy.
+This complete layer feed will ensure both hens and egg production are healthy.

 Vitamins and Nutrients

-You can add nutrients and vitamins to your chickens’ water supply to keep them healthy.
+You can add nutrients and vitamins to your chickens’ fresh water supply to keep them healthy.

 Also, apple cider vinegar can boost the hens’ immune system and can help eliminate parasites.
 Pests and parasites can attack your eggs and lower their qualities.
 Alternatively, you can also add garlic to your backyard chicken’s water supply.